 Maurice was lucky enough to get a job at J.C.
-Penney’s, but one of his brothers wasn’t impressed by this.
-He told Maurice that he should aim higher and get a college education.
+Penney’s, but one of his brothers wasn’t impressed.
+He told Maurice he should aim higher and get a college education.

 Maurice won a scholarship for Montana State University in Bozeman.
-There he put into practice the lessons he’d learned during his childhood, working like a Trojan.
+He put into practice there the lessons he’d learned during his childhood, working like a Trojan.

-He graduated in 1941, aged 21, at the top of his class with a bachelor’s degree majoring in chemistry and microbiology.
+He graduated at the top of his class in 1941, age 21, with a bachelor’s degree majoring in chemistry and microbiology.

 Unable to afford medical school, he decided to apply to do a Ph.D. in microbiology.
 He applied to 10 graduate schools.
 To his astonishment – he looked on himself as a country bumpkin – all 10 offered him full scholarships.
 He chose to go to the University of Chicago.

 Despite the scholarship, money was always in short supply.
-Hilleman lived in a squalid apartment surviving on a single meal each day.
-6 feet 1 inch tall, he weighed less than 140 pounds.
+Hilleman lived in a squalid apartment surviving on a single meal each day, losing weight.
+At 6 feet 1 inch tall, he weighed less than 140 pounds.
 (185 cm, 63 kg.)